Task Manager (Windows)

 Task Manager was introduced in its current form with Windows NT 4.0.
 Prior versions of Windows NT, as well as Windows 3.x, include the Task List application, are capable of listing currently running processes and killing them, or creating new processes.
 Windows 9x has a program known as Close Program which lists the programs currently running and offers options to close programs as well shut down the computer.

 Functionality

 Since Windows 8, Task Manager has two views.
 The first time Task Manager is invoked by a user, it shows in a simplified summary mode (described in the user experience as Fewer Details).
 It can be switched to a more detailed mode by clicking More Details.
 This setting is remembered for that user on that machine.

-Since at least Windows 2000, the CPU usage can be displayed as a tray icon in the task bar for quick glance.
+Since around the release of Windows 2000, the CPU usage could be displayed as a tray icon in the task bar for a quick glance.

 Summary mode

 In summary mode, Task Manager shows a list of currently running programs that have a main window.
 It has a "more details" hyperlink that activates a full-fledged Task Manager with several tabs.

 Right-clicking any of the applications in the list allows switching to that application or ending the application's task.
 Issuing an end task causes a request for graceful exit to be sent to the application.